datanav/docs/technical/wave-membercare.rst

      - "string"

-Wave Product to Membercare Products
+Wave Product to MemberCare Products
 -----------------------------------
-Every Wave Product will be synchronized with a Membercare Products.
+Every Wave Product will be synchronized with a MemberCare Products.

-Once a link between a Wave Product and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Product and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Product and a Membercare Products:
+The following properties are synchronized between a Wave Product and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - Wave Product Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - name
      - name
      - "string"